logikoshub/logikos_bl_demo/README.md

 A short video of the prototype can be seen [here](https://drive.google.com/file/d/1LrSplfI0xa_OsSb_tm6vj7Udb8AkIftp/view?usp=sharing).

+There is also a [GitHub.io](https://logikoshub.github.io/logikos_bl_demo/components.html) site in where the software documentation tree can be browsed.

 # Obtaining and installing development environment

 Presently the de-facto toolchain is ST Visual Develop with COSMIC C compiler -